 Men basically wear round collars robe.
 "Round collar" refers to a collar type that does not wrap around the neck.
 A button often falls on the right side of the wearer's collar.
 On informal occasions, the buttons can also be unbuttoned to make the neckline hang down naturally.

-In addition, the dressing group of Chang' an 24 Hours strictly compares the dress tone and brocade weaving process of officials of different grades with that of the Tang Dynasty.
+In addition, the dressing group of The Longest Day in Chang'an strictly compares the dress tone and brocade weaving process of officials of different grades with that of the Tang Dynasty.
 Although there are still some deficiencies in details, it basically meets the color standard of public clothes.

 In the flourishing Tang Dynasty, women wore short shirts and qixiong-dress.
 In the Tang Dynasty, which regards fat as beauty, this kind of dress can modify women's figures and appear graceful and tall.
 Generally speaking, accessories include combs, hairpins, and Yinluo.
 In addition, in the Tang Dynasty, it was also very popular for women to dress as men, so women wearing round collars robe often appeared.